filimo/ReaderTranslator/README.md

 # ReaderTranslator
 **using SwiftUI, Combine and Catalyst for MacOS(Catalyst and AppKit) iPad iPhone**

+# Coming soon
+I almost finished implement Safari extension.
+You can review it in `#15_safari_plugin` branch right now.

 ## Status
 While I am waiting for the commercial **SwiftUI** projects I decided to dedicate my free time to build this open-source project.